-Certain of our clinical trials have been adversely affected by the ongoing COVID-19 pandemic, resulting in paused enrollment or delayed site initiations.
-Site initiation, participant recruitment and enrollment, participant dosing, distribution of clinical trial materials, study monitoring and data analysis may be paused or delayed (or continue to be paused or delayed) due to changes in hospital or university policies, federal, state or local regulations or restrictions, prioritization of hospital resources toward pandemic efforts, travel restrictions, concerns for patient safety in a pandemic environment, or other pandemic-related reasons.
-As the pandemic persists, some participants and clinical investigators may be unable to comply with clinical trial protocols.
-For example, many countries have implemented quarantines or travel limitations (whether voluntary or required), which may impede participant movement, affect sponsor access to study sites, or interrupt healthcare services, and we may be unable to conduct our clinical trials.
+Certain of our clinical trials were adversely affected by the COVID-19 pandemic, resulting in paused enrollment or delayed site initiations.
+In the future, site initiation, participant recruitment and enrollment, participant dosing, distribution of clinical trial materials, study monitoring and data analysis could be paused or delayed due to changes in hospital or university policies, federal, state or local regulations or restrictions, prioritization of hospital resources toward pandemic efforts, travel restrictions, concerns for patient safety in a pandemic environment or other pandemic-related reasons.
+Future quarantines or travel limitations could impede participant movement, affect sponsor access to study sites or interrupt healthcare services, impairing our ability to conduct clinical trials.
+Such travel limitations could also create challenges and potential delays in our development and production activities, increasing the expense and timelines for producing our products and development candidates.

 The COVID-19 pandemic has disrupted and may continue to disrupt the United States' healthcare and healthcare regulatory systems.
-Such disruptions could divert healthcare resources away from, or materially delay the review and/or approval by the FDA and other regulatory agencies with respect to, our clinical trials or product approvals, which could materially delay our clinical trials for development candidates or our commercial efforts.
+Such disruptions could divert healthcare resources away from, or materially delay the review or approval by the FDA and other regulatory agencies with respect to our clinical trials or product approvals, which could materially delay our clinical trials for development candidates or our commercial efforts.

-We utilize third parties to, among other things, manufacture raw materials, components, parts, and consumables, perform quality testing and ship our products.
-We also manufacture our development candidates and investigational medicines and perform various services at our manufacturing facility.
-Certain of our third-party manufacturers and suppliers may encounter delays in providing their services in response to the COVID-19 pandemic.
-If either we or any third-party manufacturers or third parties in the supply chain for materials used in the production of our COVID-19 vaccine, development candidates or investigational medicines are adversely impacted by restrictions resulting from the COVID-19 pandemic, our supply chain may be disrupted, limiting our ability to manufacture our COVID-19 vaccine, as well as investigational medicines for our clinical trials, research and development operations and commercialization.
-In addition, delays and disruptions experienced by our strategic collaborators due to the COVID-19 pandemic could adversely impact the ability of such parties to fulfill their obligations, which could affect the clinical development or regulatory approvals of development candidates and investigational medicines under joint control.
+We utilize third parties to, among other things, manufacture raw materials, components, parts and consumables, perform quality testing and ship our products.
+Certain of our third-party manufacturers and suppliers have encountered, and may in the future encounter, delays in providing their services in response to an epidemic or pandemic.
+If we or any third parties in our supply chain are adversely impacted by restrictions resulting from an epidemic or pandemic, our supply chain may be disrupted, limiting our ability to manufacture and sell our products and manufacture investigational medicines for our clinical trials, as well as negatively impacting our research and development operations.
+In addition, delays and disruptions experienced by our strategic collaborators due to an epidemic or pandemic or pandemic could adversely impact their ability to fulfill their obligations, which could affect the clinical development or regulatory approvals of development candidates and investigational medicines under joint development.